The CoD story dares to do something new!

 Character editor in Cold War single player: What’s in it?

 The individualization options of your character in the story of Cold War remain quite manageable: you specify first and last name, gender and skin color and can decide on two perks, which, however, have only minimal play effects.
-You can’t determine the appearance or even the voice (dialog options aren’t set to ).
+You can’t determine the appearance or even the voice (dialog options aren’t set to music).
 Instead, you can choose a previous career with a secret service, such as the CIA or MI6.
 However, this doesn’t really affect the story either; only a few lines of dialog change.

 All the more exciting is the long-promised reunion with Alex Mason and Frank Woods: two well-known veterans of the Black Ops series, who play a somewhat reduced role in the events of Cold War compared to before.
 Definitely a treat for fans!
 Mason and Woods not only accompany us on some missions – Mason is even playable.